zelladh/Churn-Prediction-Project/README.md

 #README.md

-This project was made in a Google Colabatory
+This project was made in a Google Colabatory!!